-Evaluations are usually accomplished in two sessions each of which lasts from 2.5 to 3.5 hours.
+Evaluations are usually accomplished in two to three sessions each of which lasts from 2.5 to 3.5 hours.

 As individuals proceed at differing rates on many of these measures, at times the testing sessions may be slightly longer

 or shorter.
-With very young children the testing may be divided into three sessions.
+With very young children the testing may be divided into four sessions.

 are evaluations done?